-- Improved pain and itch as assessed by the Wong-Baker FACES Pain scale for children over 6 years old (Wong et al., 1988) and Leuven itch scale scores (Haest et al., 2011). - Additionally, for pain, amount of analgesia required will be recorded, whether this is unchanged, increased or decreased.
-Participants or their guardians will be asked to detail what pain medication they are currently taking including dose and frequency. - Improved quality of life according to validated Child Health Utility 9D (CHUD-9D) scoring system (Furber et al., 2015).
+- Change in general clinical appearance of skin disease as assessed by clinical photography at 3 and 6 months post infusion (from day 0, period baseline) as detailed in section 8.5.3 - Change to pain and itch as assessed by the Wong-Baker FACES Pain scale for children over 6 years old (Wong et al., 1988) and Leuven itch scale scores (Haest et al, 2011) at 3 and 6 months post infusion (from day 0, period baseline). - Additionally, for pain and itch, changes to the amount of analgesia and itch medications required will be assessed.
+Participants or their guardians will be asked to detail what pain and itch medication the participant has taken in the last 48 hours, including dose and frequency.
+At 3 months post infusion, clinicians blinded to treatment allocation will compare whether this is unchanged, increased or decreased since baseline (day 0, period baseline). - Change in quality of life according to validated Child Health Utility 9D (CHUD-9D) scoring system (Furber et al., 2015) at 3 and 6 months post infusion.
 Quality of life assessment will be conducted using CHU-9D.
 The CHU-9D is a sensitive and validated nine item child health-related quality of life assessment scale developed specifically with and for children and will be used in children aged 7 years and over.
 An age appropriate by proxy version will be used for children aged 3 6. - To undertake a health economic analysis to assess the costs and consequences of treatment with UC-MSCs versus usual care. - AEs and SAEs (see section 9 for definitions) both during the trial and long-term adverse events after the trial. - Safety bloods (Routine blood tests and C7 antibodies) - Research bloods (will be stored for further analysis following a separate research application) - Serum for cytokines, IL-10, IL-13, IL-22, TNF-alpha at screening, day 0, day 14, month 9 and 2 weeks later in the crossover trial and all visits for the open label study, except the final 12 month visit.